ChrisCarleton/BottomTime-Core/docs/Users.md

 **500 Server Error** | An internal error occurred while attempting to read or write the profile information to/from the database.
 An [Error](General.md#error-object) Object will be returned in the response body with more details.

 ### POST /users/:username/resetPassword
 Requests that a forgotten password be reset.
-This API call does not require an Authorization token.
+This API call does not require an active session.
 A confirmation token will be sent by e-mail to the account owner's email address.
 The token must be posted to `POST /users/:username/confirmPasswordReset` within 24 hours to complete the password reset.